-FORM 10-Q

-Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the quarterly period ended September 30, 2019

-OR

-□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from \\\\\\ to \

-Commission File Number: 001-37985

-ANAPTYSBIO, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification Number)

-10421 Pacific Center Court, Suite 200 San Diego, CA 92121 (Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value ANAB The Nasdaq Stock Market LLC

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes $\square$ No $\square$

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer $\boxtimes$ Accelerated Filer Non-accelerated Filer Smaller Reporting Company Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗌 No 🗵

-As of November 5, 2019, there were 27,133,459 shares of the Registrant's Common Stock outstanding.
+FORM 10-Q X Quarterly Report pursuant to Section 13 or 15(d) of the Securities Ex xchange A ct of 1934 1 For the quarterly period ended June i 30, 2020 Transition report pursuant to Section 13 or 15(d) of the Securities Ex change A ct of 1934 For the transition period fromt 0 Commission File Number: 001-37 7985 (Ex- ANAPTYSBIO, IN act name of registrant as specified in Delaware (State or other jurisdiction of 20-3828755 (I.R.S.
+Employer incorporation or organization ) 10421 Pacific Center Court, Suite San Diego, CA 92121 (Address of principal executive offices and zi 200 lentification Number) (858) 362-6295 (Registrant's telephone number, including ar ea code) Secu rities registered pursuant to Section 12( b) of the Act: Title of each class Trading Symbol(s) N Name of each exchange on which registered Common Stock, \$0.001 par value ANAB The Nasdaq Stock Market LLC durii tate by check mark whether the Registrant (1) has not the preceding 12 months (or for such shorter periments for the past 90 days: Yes $\boxtimes$ No $\square$ Regu cate by check mark whether the Registrant has subulation S-T ( $\S 232.405$ of this chapter) during the p).
+Yes $\boxtimes$ No $\square$ eme cate by check mark whether the Registrant is a larging growth company.
+See the definitions of "largpany" in Rule 12b-2 of the Exchange Act.
+Larg ge Accelerated Filer Accelerated Filer Non -accelerated Filer Smaller Reporting Company $\boxtimes$ Emerging Growth Company emerging growth company, indicate by check ma vised financial accounting standards provided pur d transition period for complying with a ny new Indio cate by check mark whether the Registrant is a she ll company (as defined in Rule 12b-2 o f the Act).
+Yes □ No ⊠ f August 6, 2020, there were 27,303,581 shares of

-ANAPTYSBIO, INC. TABLE OF CONTENTS
+AnaptysBio, Inc. TABLE OF CONTENTS